 The choice of fibre depends on your application.
 Recycled fibres are suitable for less demanding and non-food contact packaging due to weaker and sometimes contaminated fibres.
 Primary fibres are strong and pure, making them beneficial for visually appealing, low-weight packaging as well as for food packaging.

 Primary fibres are also necessary to feed the loop of recycled fibres.
-Without adding primary fibres, the supply of recycled fibres would run out in about six months.
+Without adding primary fibres, the supply of recycled fibres would run out in a couple of months.

 Think twice – have you chosen the right type of fibres for protecting your products?